iammanas/manas/content/posts/django1.md

 (venv) manas@dell:~/ManasBlog/blog$ python manage.py makemigrations
 (venv) manas@dell:~/ManasBlog/blog$ python manage.py migrate
 ```

 Dont worry i will tell you the reason of using makemigrations and migrate

-1. makemigrations will collect the data from models.py and it will store in migrations folder by creating 0001_initial.py (Note: For each change in models file it will create a migration file)\
+1. makemigrations will collect the data from models.py and it will store in migrations folder by creating 0001_initial.py (Note: For each change in models file it will create a migration file).

 ``` python
 (venv) manas@dell:~/ManasBlog/blog$ python manage.py makemigrations